Free School Meals (and pupil Premium Funding)

 Other Pupil Premium Funding

-The school will also recieve additional funding if your child:
+The school will also receive additional funding if your child:

 - Has been looked after by the Local Authority in care for at least one day.